fndemarqui/bellreg/cran-comments.md

 ❯ checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

+❯ checking compilation flags used ...
+NOTE
+  Compilation used the following non-portable flag(s):
+    ‘-mno-omit-leaf-frame-pointer’

-0 errors ✔ | 1 warning ✖ | 3 notes ✖
+0 errors ✔ | 2 warnings ✖ | 4 notes ✖

-* Package also checked using GHA workflow.

-* This is an update from version 0.0.1 to 0.0.2.
+* This is an update from version 0.0.2 to 0.0.2.1